 Top 10 All-Time Shade Garden Ideas

-Is your yard starved for sun?
-Turn your backyard into a thriving oasis with these tried-and-true shade garden ideas.
+Is your backyard starved for sunshine?
+Turn your outdoor space into an oasis with these tried-and-true shade garden ideas.

-It seems like every gardener has that one eyesore.
-You know the spot I’m talking about: the pitiful patch that seems to be cursed with full to partial shade.
+It seems like every gardener has a pitiful patch that seems to be cursed with full to partial shade.
 Every year you plant something there, hoping that it will at least survive the summer, but it never does.
 We’ve heard these stories from readers for years, and we know shady spots can be a big challenge.
-That’s why we came up with a list of our all-time favorite perennials that will not just survive but thrive in shade.
-It’s complete with everything you’ll need—gorgeous blooms, foliage, even a ground cover!
+That’s why we came up with a list of our all-time favorite shade perennials.
+They won’t just survive, they’ll thrive in shade.
+Our list is complete with everything you’ll need—gorgeous blooms, foliage, even a ground cover!
 Want more shade garden ideas?
 Give these annuals a try, too: fuchsia, begonia, caladium, torenia, monkeyflower, and coleus.

 Aquilegia, Zones 3 to 9